benedikt-schesch/AST-Merging-Evaluation/README.md

 ./run_full.sh
 ```

-This will run the entire code on all the repos.
+This will run the entire code on all the repos and automatically decompress the cache if `cache/` does not exist.
 All the output data can be found in `results/`.
 The final result is found in `results/result.csv`.
 Directory `results/merges` contains all the merges for each repo.
 Directory `results/merges_valid` contains all the merges and also stores if the parents of a merge pass tests.

-To restart the analysis multiple times on failed merges, inconsistent merges and failed trivial merges run:
+To delete cache entries on failed merges, inconsistent merges, failed trivial merges and reexecute the stack multiple time over and over:

 ```bash
 ./run_full_repeated.sh <n_repeat>
 ```

-To execute the code on multiple machines in parallel create a machine list in `machines.txt` and run:
+To execute `run_full.sh` on multiple machines in parallel create a machine address list in `machines.txt` and run:

 ```bash
 ./run_multiple_machine.sh main machines.txt <project_path_on_machine>